C4lopsitta/filmstore-api/README.md

 # Filmstore - API
 An API to access an SQLite DB on a raspberry that manages my film rolls so i can find the photos i took.

+## Planned features
+- [ ] Option to skip image processing
+- [ ] Option to store original size images
+- [ ] Folder settings for storing original sized images and thumbnails
+- [ ] Negative processing settings
+- [ ] User authentication with multiple user accounts
+- [ ] Film stock grouping (to group multiple versions of the same stock, like a group for Kodak Portra that contains all the ISOs and formats)
+- [ ] Projects to group images or rolls
+- [ ] Non-film images to allow for general image backups
+- [ ] Bulk image uploads
+- [ ] Image albums

 ## Running the API
 A running script, which expects to have a python VENV available in the `venv` folder, is available.
 You can run in with: